 Nuclear disarmament and non-proliferation

-Canada’s policy on nuclear non-proliferation and disarmament is built around the Nuclear Non-Proliferation Treaty (NPT) and reinforced by related initiatives.
+Canada’s policy on nuclear non-proliferation and disarmament is based on the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and reinforced by related initiatives.
 Canada seeks to prevent States from acquiring nuclear weapons, decreasing the number of nuclear weapons worldwide, and eventually irreversibly eliminating them.

 Canada strongly advocates for non-proliferation and a step-by-step approach to nuclear disarmament.
 This approach involves having all states join the NPT, bringing the Comprehensive Nuclear Test Ban Treaty (CTBT) into force and negotiating a Fissile Material Cut-Off Treaty (FMCT).